fls-bioinformatics-core/RnaChipIntegrator/docs/outputs.rst

 -----------------------------

-Using the ``--xls`` option outputs an additional Excel spreadsheet file  ``BASENAME.xls``, which contains the results from all the tab-delimited files (include the summaries, if ``--summary`` was also specified, plus a 'notes' sheet with additional  information about the results from each analysis.
+Using the ``--xls`` option outputs an additional Excel spreadsheet file ``BASENAME.xls``, which contains the results from all the tab-delimited files (including the summaries, if ``--summary`` was also specified), plus a 'notes' sheet with additional information about the results from each analysis.

 .. note::